 Image by courtesy of Gulam Mohammed Sheikh, 'Ark', from 'Kaavad - Home' (2011).

 Looking at the oceans as continuous allows us to think beyond the idea of the discrete spaces of Asia, Africa, and Europe.
 What might it mean to move beyond histories of the nation-state spatially and temporally and beyond the limited chronologies of colonialism, nationalism, and modernity?
 As social scientists, we tend to work with a terrestrial imagination, leaving the ocean on the margins of our research.
-We need a notion of spacetime dictated by movements across the ocean, as Braudel foundationally proposed, and historians like Sanjay Subrahmanyam and Engseng Ho have emphasized more recently.
+We need a notion of spacetime dictated by movements across the ocean, as Braudel foundationally proposed, and historians like Sanjay Subrahmanyam and Engseng Ho have emphasised more recently.

 Adopting a maritime vision would require us to engage with the persistent movement of people, goods, and ideas across the ocean which has always exceeded the remit of states and empires.
 We would need to think of the oceans as connecting territories and people rather than dividing them.
 Looking outwards from Gujarat into the oceans from the early modern period onwards, we can see a concatenation of geographies that stretch to Africa and even as far as the South American continent.
 While locating Gujarat empirically on a map is not difficult, its fluid location intersecting with multiple networks of religion, trade, and intellectual and cultural exchange across the oceans, allows us to think the idea of the region in more contingent and expansive ways.